matterpoll/matterpoll-emoji/README.md

 ```
 {
   "host": "http://mattermost.example.com:8065", # The URL of your Mattermost server
+  "port": 8505, # The port matterpoll should listen to requests
   "token": "9jrxak1ykxrmnaed9cps9i4cim", # The Token created my Mattermost
   "user": {
    "id": "bot",          # The username of an existing Mattermost account